Rage Against the Machine – Renegades: #342 of best 1,000 albums ever!

 I just feel that the potential of this combination would have been extraordinary.

-Instead, we got Audioslave, with Chris Cornell joining with RATM’s Tom Morello, Tim Commerford, and Brad Wilk.
+Instead, we got Audioslave, with Chris Cornell joining RATM’s Tom Morello, Tim Commerford, and Brad Wilk.
 And it’s a good band, don’t get me wrong (see: Out of Exile, #853 of best 1,000 albums ever).

 But still… this is one of those musical what ifs that I think about sometimes.